DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 # User Experience (UX)

 ## User Stories
 * As a user I want to be able to navigate through the whole site smoothly.
 * As a user I want to understand the purpose of the site upon loading it.
 * As a user I want to easily be able to contact MKG North Dublin for more information.
 * As a user I want to know more about MKG North Dublin.
 * As a user I want to know what classes are available at MKG North Dublin.
 * As a user I want to connect with MKG North Dublin on social media.

+## Wireframes
+The wireframes for MKG North Dublin website were produced using Balsamiq.
+There are frames for a desktop display and a mobile display.
+There are some differences between the original wireframes and the deployed site.